Be in the Know

 As a personal trainer or group exercise instructor, you may be asked about the differences between mat-based and reformer approaches and which style clients should choose.
 Like any mode of exercise, it’s important to remember that the appropriateness of one form or technique over another largely depends on the interaction of a number of factors – personal preferences and individual goals are fundamental in this decision-making process.

 Only when all of the facts are known can informed decisions then be reached.
 This guide explores the differences between mat-based and reformer Pilates, the history and principles of Pilates, and the benefits of the practice in general so that you can make your own informed decisions.
 First, however, let’s start at the very beginning…

-What we now know was Pilates actually began life as Contrology and was pioneered Joseph Hubertus Pilates.
+What we now know is that Pilates actually began life as Contrology, and was pioneered by Joseph Hubertus Pilates.
 Born 1883 in Germany, a young Joseph found himself afflicted with several conditions including asthma, rickets and rheumatic fever.
 The outlook was so dire that doctors told his parents that he would die prematurely.
 Joseph was not swayed by what could be seen as a death sentence and he became determined to return his body to peak physical condition.

-After the war, and a brief return to Germany, Joseph travelled to America and with his wife, Clara, opened a studio in New York.
-The strengthening and restorative nature of Joseph’s work very quickly attracted the attention of dancers and others from the world of performing arts.
+After the war and a brief return to Germany, Joseph travelled to America with his wife, Clara, and opened a studio in New York.
+Very quickly, the strengthening and restorative nature of Joseph’s work attracted the attention of dancers and others from the world of performing arts.

 In an attempt to document his work, Pilates wrote a couple of books, the most notable being Return to Life Through Contrology – a text that is still highly regarded by the Pilates community today.
 The Contrology method is what we today call Pilates.